 Moreover, taking in consideration the rotational symmetry of the original ensemble, it is easy to see that each subsequential limit $\rho^\beta$ is \textit{horizontal translation invariant}, i.e.,

 for all $w\in\C$ and $x\in\R$.

 In \cite[Theorem 1.9]{AB} it is shown that $\rho^{(\beta=1)}(w)=F_s(2\im w)$ where

-As far as we are aware, this one-point function was discovered in the 1990:s in connection with almost-Hermitian random matrices from suitably scaled elliptic Ginibre ensembles, see \cite{FKS,Fo}, cf.~ \cite{ACV,AB} and the reference therein for more on this development.
+As far as we are aware, this one-point function was discovered in the 1990s in connection with almost-Hermitian random matrices from suitably scaled elliptic Ginibre ensembles, see \cite{FKS,Fo}, cf.~ \cite{ACV,AB} and the reference therein for more on this development.
 We here note that the short derivation of the one-point function in \cite[Theorem 1.9]{AB} uses Ward's equation \eqref{topp} and some simple apriori properties of a subsequential limit $\rho^{(\beta=1)}$.

-When $\beta=1$, the limit process defined by the above 1-point function interpolates between the one-dimensional sine-process (as $s\to 0$) and the infinite Ginibre ensemble (as $s\to\infty$), see \cite{ACV,AB}.
+When $\beta=1$, the infinite point-process defined by the above 1-point function interpolates between the one-dimensional sine-process (as $s\to 0$) and the infinite Ginibre ensemble (as $s\to\infty$), see \cite{ACV,AB}.
 In the case of a general $\beta$, it seems natural to ask to what extent a similar interpolation takes place.
-(This question is not as straightforward as it seems, since the uniqueness of an infinite $\beta$-Ginibre process is not clear when $\beta\ne 1$.
+(This question is not as straightforward as it might seem, since the uniqueness of an infinite $\beta$-Ginibre process is not clear when $\beta\ne 1$.
 See Section \ref{concrem}.)

-The almost circular $\beta$ ensembles have the advantage over their ``almost Hermitian $\beta$ counterparts'' of being apriori rotationally symmetric.
-The (one-dimensional) circular $\beta$-ensemble is associated with much work and very precise results, depending on the evaluation of Selberg integrals.
-(See eg \cite{Fo} or \cite{FW} and the references there.)